BRAZIL

 Fortaleza is a vibrant city located in northeastern Brazil, known for its beautiful beaches, rich culture, and delicious cuisine.
 Visitors can explore the historic architecture of the city center, relax on the sandy shores of Praia do Futuro, or sample fresh seafood at the Mercado dos Peixes.
 With its warm weather and friendly locals, Fortaleza is a must-visit destination for anyone looking to experience the beauty of Brazil.

-Foz de Iguacu is a breathtaking destination that should be on everyone's travel bucket list.
+Foz do Iguacu is a breathtaking destination that should be on everyone's travel bucket list.
 The majestic waterfalls, lush rainforest surroundings, and diverse wildlife make it a must-see for nature lovers.
 Whether you're exploring the falls by boat, helicopter, or on foot, the sheer power and beauty of the cascading water will leave you in awe.
 Don't forget to visit the nearby national parks and wildlife reserves to fully immerse yourself in this natural wonderland.

-Salvador, Brazil is a vibrant city known for its rich Afro-Brazilian culture, stunning beaches, and colorful colonial architecture.
+Salvador da Bahia is a vibrant city known for its rich Afro-Brazilian culture, stunning beaches, and colorful colonial architecture.
 Visitors can explore the historic Pelourinho district, sample delicious Bahian cuisine, and experience the lively music and dance scene.
 With its warm climate and friendly locals, Salvador is a must-visit destination for anyone looking to immerse themselves in the beauty and energy of Brazil.

 Tips to travel